redhat-openinfra-lab/openinfra-docs/docs/OSP16.2Instructions.md

 The Ceph dashboard is disabled by default but can easily be enabled in the overcloud using Director.
 Full documentation can be found [here](https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/16.2/html/deploying_an_overcloud_with_containerized_red_hat_ceph/adding-ceph-dashboard).

+> NOTE: If deploying the Ceph Dashboard on the *external* network or any network other than the provisioning or ctlplane networks, it must be deployed at initial deployment of the OSP overcloud.
+This is due to Puppet and HAProxy.

 For quick reference, follow these procedures:

 1. Source the stackrc file; reivew the templates/containers-prepare-parameter.yaml file.
 This was generated in the overcloud deployment procedures and includes the containers required for Ceph and the dashboard.